MatteoGaetzner/blog/content/articles/2025-06-02-conformal-prediction.md

 without any distributional or model‐specific assumptions beyond exchangeability.
 We defined exchangeability (finite and infinite sequences) and saw intuitive examples—i.i.d. draws and sampling without replacement—where the joint law remains invariant under permutation.

-We then introduced the central notion of a conformal score $s\bigl((x,y);\mathcal{D}\bigr)$, which measures how "nonconforming" a hypothetical label $y$ is at feature $x$ given dataset $\mathcal{D}$.
+We then introduced the central notion of a conformal score $s\bigl((x,y);\mathcal{D}\bigr),$ which measures how "nonconforming" a hypothetical label $y$ is at feature $x$ given dataset $\mathcal{D}$.
 Common choices include the absolute residual and the quantile‐based CQR score.
 In split conformal prediction, a single model is trained on half the data, calibration scores are computed on the other half, and the quantile of those scores determines the prediction set—requiring only one model fit.
-In full conformal prediction, we "invert" the score by hypothetically appending $(X_{n+1},y)$ to the entire dataset for each $y\in\mathcal{Y}$, computing all $n+1$ scores, and including those $y$ whose score is no larger than the appropriate quantile.
+In full conformal prediction, we "invert" the score by hypothetically appending $(X_{n+1},y)$ to the entire dataset for each $y\in\mathcal{Y},$ computing all $n+1$ scores, and including those $y$ whose score is no larger than the appropriate quantile.
 Python‐style pseudocode was provided for both full and split conformal, with split conformal being computationally lighter yet still guaranteeing marginal coverage under exchangeability.

 While this post distilled—and in some places almost verbatim reproduced—Section 3 of *Theoretical Foundations of Conformal Prediction*, the book[^1] goes much further.
 Chapters beyond Chapter 3 explore conditional coverage, a model‐based perspective on conformal prediction, and various extensions (e.g. weighted or cross-validation based methods).
 The authors Anastasios N. Angelopoulos, Rina Foygel Barber, and Stephen Bates also address whether conformal sets can be overly conservative and how to use conformal prediction under weaker or different assumptions.